Vivek-Rasure/Radara-defence-system-using-Arduino-/README.md

-# Radara-defence-system-using-Arduino
+# Radara-defence-system-using-Arduino Uno
 | Code is made with Arduino Uno using C++

 ## Tools needed
-1. You need to have knowladge about Arduino IDE
+1. You need to have knowladge on Arduino IDE
 2. Basic Trigonometry
-3. Interfacing sensors and LCD with Arduion
+3. Interfacing sensors and LCD with Arduion Uno
 ## Construction and Working
  * There are two Servo motors, one is for Ultrasonic Radar and another for Laser.
  * Radar rotate through 130 degree and find obstacle in perticular a range and gives the angle and distance to arduino for further operation.